seanap/Plex-Audiobook-Guide/README.md

   4. Click the Action drop down button, select the Action that corresponds with the number of files
   ![alt text](https://i.imgur.com/knf3ATb.png "Filename-Folder-Cover")
   5. This does not set the Title tag, which Plex uses as the Chapter Name.
 There are two easy options to set this:
-      * Click the `Filename - Tag` button, `Format String=` `%Title%`, this will set the Chapter name to the filename.
+      * Click the `Filename - Tag` button, `Format String=` `%Title%`, this will set the filename as the Chapter name.
-      * Click the Action drop down and select `Chapter %track%` which will give you a generic "Chapter 1, Chapter 2, ..."
+      * Click the Action drop down, select `Chapter %track%` which will give you a generic "Chapter 1, Chapter 2, ..."
 <!-- blank line -->
 ----
 <!-- blank line -->